DoriaWW/Airbnb-Review_Score-Spain/README.md

 2) The Room type
 3) Superhost status, true or false

+The results of this study are presented in a PDF report.

 <!---
 Second, summarize your results concisely.
 Make use of subheaders where appropriate.